-Many people suffer from Attention Deficit Hyperactive Disorder (ADHD) in silence because they don’t recognize their symptoms in most “you might have ADHD if” posts.
+Many people suffer from Attention Deficit Hyperactivity Disorder (ADHD) in silence because they don’t recognize their symptoms in most “you might have ADHD if” articles.
+These sneaky ADHD symptoms are very common, yet not talked about.

 The Focus on Hyperactivity